 Is SO large.
 Holy Crap.

-I barley covered any ground here in the couple days I passed through, but I can tell ya I hit every Churrería El Moro I could find to quality check each dipping sauce.
+I barely covered any ground here in the couple days I passed through, but I can tell ya I hit every Churrería El Moro I could find to quality check each dipping sauce.

 This place was insane.
 Also, my favorite.